unitreerobotics/unitree_legged_sdk/README.md

-# v3.4
+# v3.3
 The unitree_legged_sdk is mainly used for communication between PC and Controller board.
 It also can be used in other PCs with UDP.

 ### Notice
-support robot: Go1
+support robot: Aliengo, A1

-not support robot: Laikago, Aliengo, A1.
-(Check release [v3.2](https://github.com/unitreerobotics/unitree_legged_sdk/releases/tag/v3.2) for support)
+not support robot: Laikago, Go1.

 ### Dependencies
 * [Boost](http://www.boost.org) (version 1.5.4 or higher)